Quantum programming: Qiskit

+Qrisp

+Qrisp is an open source project coordinated by the Eclipse Foundation and developed in Python programming by Fraunhofer FOKUS Qrisp is a high-level programming language for creating and compiling quantum algorithms.
+Its structured programming model enables scalable development and maintenance.
+The expressive syntax is based on variables instead of qubits, with the QuantumVariable as core class, and functions instead of gates.
+Additional tools, such as a performant simulator and automatic uncomputation, complement the extensive framework.
+Furthermore, it is platform independent, since it offers alternative compilation of elementary functions down to the circuit level, based on device-specific gate sets.

 Quantum Development Kit

 A project developed by Microsoft as part of the .NET Framework.
 Quantum programs can be written and run within Visual Studio and VSCode using the quantum programming language Q#.
 Programs developed in the QDK can be run on Microsoft's Azure Quantum, and run on quantum computers from Quantinuum, IonQ, and Pasqal.